c4l3tt1/be-the-hero/README.md

 # be-the-hero
-Backend app - OmniStack Week 11.0 from RocketSeat
+OmniStack Week 11.0 from RocketSeat